alkaanson-22/ChatDB-43/README.md

 ---
 ### Step 5 : Running the App

+👉 Before running the app, make sure to update your MySQL username and password in the `query_executor.py` file to match your local configuration.
 Once you've set up your environment and dependencies, launch the Streamlit application:

 ```bash